What is a Sign Survey and When is it Done?

 - What hardware is included?

-In the old scenario, the surveyor would typically travel the job site with a digital camera (or smart phone), a clipboard, floor plans or blueprints, and possibly a rolling cart to hold everything.
-The photos, location plan markup, messaging, and specifications of each sign were collected with paper and pencil.
-All of this information would then be organized and entered into a database of some kind once the surveyor returned to the office.
-Even then, the information was spread out over different folders and applications.
-This process made collecting data difficult to work with and share with collaborators and vendors.
+Typically a sign surveyor travels to a job site with a digital camera (or smart phone), a clipboard, floor plans or blueprints, and possibly a rolling cart to hold everything.
+The photos, location plan markup, messaging, and specifications of each sign are collected with paper and pencil.
+All of this information is then organized and entered into a database of some kind once the surveyor returns to the office.

 We highly recommend the use of an iPad versus iPhone.
 The size of the screen is helpful for working effectively with your location plans.
 The iPad pro is great because of its processing speed.
 The iPad mini is a good compromise between portability and screen size.